 What is a nonprofit funding model?

-Like nonprofit funding sources, the best funding model for your organization depends on your mission and programs.
-Three different characteristics classify funding models:
+A funding model is a systematic approach to creating financial stability and sustainability for your nonprofit.
+The best funding model for your organization depends on your mission and programs.

 Top 6 nonprofit funding models according to type